lordwolfchild/xigor/README.md

 next change/touch of the triggerfile.
 A click with any other mousebutton will remove the icon.and terminate the application.

+Xigor utilizes the orignal X11 pixmaps that xbiff was using as a default.
+You can specify other files on the command line.
+Xigor understands all file formats that GTK+3 can read.

-It can be used as a mail notification or any other sort of flagging style info There can be as many instances as you like.
+Xigor can be used as a mail notification or any other sort of flagging style info There can be as many instances as you like.

 Directly after the startup of the program, it dumps its PID to stdout and detaches